 - Changes in Esthetics are limited

-- Due to thin thickness of lumineers or ‘no prep’ veneers, the color change will be limited.
-Lumineers will not look as natural as the veneers!
-They might look white, but more opaque white!
+- Due to the thin thickness of Lumineers or ‘no prep’ veneers, the color change will be limited.
+Lumineers will not look as natural as veneers!
+They might look white, but they are more opaque white!

-- There will be difficulty in fabrication and bonding of the restoration.
+- There will be difficulty in the fabrication and bonding of the restoration.

-- Flat cosmetics look , due to lack of room and thickness required to manifest a life like porcelain restoration.
+- Due to the lack of room and thickness, a flat cosmetic look is required to manifest a life-like porcelain restoration.